 In case of death, profiles remain online, subscriptions continue to be paid for, enquiries come to nothing.
 Grieving relatives are inundated with bureaucracy.

 Managing your digital estate would be an additional burden for your loved ones.
 Today, Internet users have an average of five Internet accounts.

 Hospice caregivers already have a lot to do as part of palliative care.
 Digital support frees up more time for the medical and emotional care of hospice guests.

 We advice you, relatives or hospice workers voluntary.
-Just fill out the Userwill contact form and we get back to you as soon as possible.
+Just fill out the Userwill contact form.

 We live in a digital age with new technological problems.
 Regardless of whether relatives want to memorialize a profile or have it deleted,

 when it comes to the topic of digital inheritance, in already difficult phases, many fellow human beings are faced with a digital, complicated shambles consisting of,